Avoiding uncertainty with "this" keyword

 Conclusion

-This is the JavaScript feature which you just need to get used to it.
+.
+You just need to get used to it.
+Good luck.

 Jump to #JAVASCRIPT blog